-Half the time, people don’t know what the frick they want for themselves so putting yourself at the mercy of their flip flapping ways is a recipe for pain.
-When we try to be what others expect or ask us to, we end up selling ourselves short, side stepping our values, abandoning basic boundaries, sleeping with people to please them, listening to excuses, being abused, and staying in situations long past their sell by dates etc because we think their actions or lack there of are down to us.
+Half the time, people don’t know what the frick they want for themselves, so putting yourself at the mercy of their flip-flapping ways is a recipe for pain.
+When we try to be what others expect or ask us to, we end up selling ourselves short, side-stepping our values, abandoning basic boundaries, sleeping with people to please them, listening to excuses, being abused, and staying in situations long past their sell-by-dates, etc., because we think their actions or lack there of are down to us.

 Listening to myself and using past experiences as a benchmark, I’ve learned a few key things that keep me on the straight and narrow:

-It’s fine to listen to external feedback and filter to what’s appropriate for you, but make sure that they’re valuable, credible sources.
-With your interpersonal relationships, I’d be very cautious of becoming a Transformer when you’re not in a mutually respectful, never mind trusting, caring, loving friendship/romantic relationship etc.
+It’s fine to listen to external feedback and filter what’s appropriate for you.
+Make sure, though, that they’re valuable, credible sources.
+With your interpersonal relationships, be very cautious of becoming a Transformer when you’re not in a mutually respectful, never mind trusting, caring, loving friendship/romantic relationship.

-Never sacrifice yourself in the hope that it will create a mutually fulfilling relationship – it won’t.
-That’s not love – it’s a massacre.
+Never sacrifice yourself in the hope that it will create a mutually fulfilling relationship.
+It won’t.
+That’s not love; it’s a massacre.

-This ensures that you act in your best interests and learn to recognise ‘right’, ‘good’, etc. The fear of making mistakes lessens when you recognise that you can recover and limit the damage through emotional honesty and action.
+This ensures that you act in your best interests and learn to recognise ‘right’, ‘good’, etc. Fear of making mistakes lessens when you recognise that you can recover.
+You limit the damage through emotional honesty and action.

-It’s impossible to be liked by ‘everyone’ and the truth is, i don’t like everyone and if you’re honest, neither do you.
-We can burn up a lot of life fuel trying to be the Good Girl/Good Guy and it’s like we’ve been socially conditioned that we should like and please everyone, be friends with exes no matter what they do and try to win over people.
+The truth is, i don’t like everyone and if you’re honest, neither do you.
+We can burn up a lot of life fuel trying to be the Good Girl/Good Guy.
+We’ve been socially conditioned that we should like and please everyone, be friends with exes no matter what they do and try to win over people.

 It’s OK if someone doesn’t like you.
 The sky won’t fall in.
 They are not the definition of you or the world.

-You cannot please everyone.
-I wouldn’t even try to.
-When your chief concern is being validated by others, little do you realise how greatly that affects your actions because your focus isn’t living authentically – it’s trying to be what you think others want.
+Don’t even try to.
+When your chief concern is being validated by others, little do you realise how greatly that affects your actions because your focus isn’t living authentically; it’s trying to be what you think others want.

-I’ve discovered that being myself doesn’t create ‘negative’ consequences, a fallacy that I lived with for a big part of my life – It’s people being pissed off or uncomfortable because they can’t do as they like.
+I’ve discovered that being myself doesn’t create ‘negative’ consequences, a fallacy that I lived with for a big part of my life.
+It’s people being pissed off or uncomfortable because they can’t do as they like.

-Never apologise for who you are.
-You can apologise for something specific that you do, but don’t apologise for living and breathing, for having boundaries, standards, rules because it’s like saying “I apologise for having some self-respect and making it difficult for you to take advantage of or even abuse me”.
+Apologise for something specific that you do, a genuine wrongdoing, but don’t apologise for living and breathing.
+Don’t apologise for having boundaries, standards, a life of your own because it’s like saying “I apologise for having some self-respect and making it difficult for you to take advantage of or even abuse me”.

-It’s easy to think they have 10 degrees/x job/liked by this person/says they’re really nice or intelligent or successful and yada yada yada but that doesn’t make anyone ‘better’ than you or a great relationship candidate.
+It’s easy to think they have ten degrees/x job/liked by this person/says they’re really nice or intelligent or successful and yada yada yada.
+Still, that doesn’t make anyone ‘better’ than you or a great relationship candidate.
 How they treat you and the quality of your relationship with them is what matters.

-You’re a great person in your own right – your life isn’t a sales pitch.
+You’re a great person in your own right.
+Your life isn’t a sales pitch.

-There’s no tipping point for winning someone over because if you have to break your back for them to match you, it’s like saying they’re worth two or three of you which is imbalanced.
+There’s no tipping point for winning someone over.
+If you have to break your back for them to match you, it’s like saying they’re worth two or three of you, which is imbalanced.
 Relationships are 100:100.
 Either take them off their pedestal and be yourself in a mutual partnering, or get out fast before you bankrupt yourself.